Epiforge/Extensions/README.md

 This library has useful tools for dealing with expressions:

+* `ExpressionEqualityComparer` - Defines methods to support the comparison of expression trees for equality
+* `ExpressionExtensions`, providing:
+  * `Duplicate` - Duplicates the specified expression tree
   * `SubstituteMethods` - Recursively scans an expression tree to replace invocations of specific methods with replacement methods

 # License